modernish/modernish/README.md

   number.
 * *`LOCAL`*: function-local variables, either using the `local` keyword, or by aliasing `local` to `typeset` (mksh, yash).
+* `NONFORKSUBSH`: as a performance optimisation, subshell environments are implemented without forking a new process, so they share a PID with the main shell.
+(AT&T ksh93; it has [many bugs](https://github.com/att/ast/issues/480) related to this, but there's a nice workaround: `ulimit -t unlimited` forces a subshell to fork, making those bugs disappear!)
 * `OPTNOPREFIX`: Long-form shell option names use a dynamic `no` prefix for all options (including POSIX ones).
 For instance, `glob` is the opposite of `noglob`, and `nonotify` is the opposite of `notify`. (ksh93, yash, zsh)